 | Consistency only | Supported facts vary across samples | Review decoding or prompt stability; don't call it a source failure |

-Techniques such as Chain-of-Verification ask a model to draft verification questions, answer them independently, and revise the response; the original paper reports reduced hallucination across list questions, closed-book question answering, and long-form generation.[5]
+Chain-of-Verification has a model draft an answer, plan verification questions, answer them independently, and produce a revised response.
+The paper reports fewer hallucinations across list questions, closed-book question answering, and long-form generation.[6]
 That's a possible additional generator control.
-It doesn't replace an authoritative carrier record or the final claim gate in this product.
+It doesn't replace an authoritative incident record or the final claim gate in this product.

 1@dataclass(frozen=True)